uiuctml/npc-models/docs/npc-models/training/npc.md

 For the knowledge-injected approach, use the same command but omit `-c`.

-Refer to `npc/npc-models/script/train_npc.bash` for examples on batch training and the use of pretrained checkpoint files from the paper experiments.

 ## Testing

-At the end of each training session, the training scripts will test the trained models once.
-The identical test can be repeated by passing the best checkpoint files from the training session to the testing scripts.
+At the end of each training session, the training scripts automatically test the trained models.
+The identical test can be repeated manually by running the testing scripts and passing the training run names as arguments.
 Note that wandb is automatically disabled in the testing scripts.

+Refer to the testing bash scripts in `npc/npc-models/script` for examples on batch training and the use of pretrained checkpoint files from the paper experiments.

 ### Neural Attribute Recognition

-Test the trained the Neural Attribute Recognition model:
+Test the trained Neural Attribute Recognition model:

 ```bash
 cd npc/npc-models/src/npc-models